farag2/Sophia-Script-for-Windows/README.md

 ## Key features

-* Sophia Script for Windows cares about
+* `Sophia Script for Windows` cares about your Windows stability and informs in case of finding a problem
 * More than 150 unique functions to configure Windows using Microsoft's officially documented ways without making any harm to it
   * Every tweak has its corresponding function to restore default settings
 * Configure Windows AI